Surviving Compton: Dre, Suge & Michel'le: Reviews

 Reviewing the film, Ben Westhoff at The Guardian wrote:The question many viewers will have after their viewing: is the film accurate?
 I would say, for the most part, yes.
 I extensively interviewed Michel’le and other survivors of Dre’s alleged abuse for my new book Original Gangstas: the Untold Story of Dr Dre, Eazy-E, Ice Cube, Tupac Shakur, and the Birth of West Coast Rap, and investigated their claims.
 The film largely echoes Michel'le’s accounts to me, though she never went to police with her allegations – unlike other women including television host Dee Barnes and Lisa Johnson, the mother of three of Dre's children who alleged he beat her many times, including while she was pregnant.
 (Dre pled no contest to beating Barnes, and received probation, while Johnson was granted a restraining order against him.
 A Ruthless rapper named Tairrie B also maintains that Dre beat her.)

+Westhoff also noted that Jerry Heller was portrayed sympathetically and "somehow comes off better than anyone else".